 Ophthalmic Technology – Certificate Program

-Mercy College of Ohio’s Certificate-level Ophthalmic Technology program is based at their campus in the city of Toledo, OH.
-The majority of of the school’s 1,243 students are on 4-year programs.
+Mercy College of Ohio’s Certificate-level Ophthalmic Technology program is based at its campus in the city of Toledo, OH.
+The majority of the school’s 1,243 students are in 4-year programs.
 The college is institutionally accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
 Tuition fees are usually around $14,710 annually.
 Study materials can cost around $2,000, depending on the program chosen.

 6800 Hoke Rd, Englewood, Ohio 45315